knative/docs/docs/eventing/event-mesh.md

 # Event Mesh

 An Event Mesh is a dynamic infrastructure that is designed to smoothly transport events from producers to consumers via a network of interconnected _event brokers_ across any environment, and even between clouds in a seamless and loosely coupled way.
 In an Event Mesh both, producing and consuming application, can leverage their platform native event APIs.
-For instance a Phyton or Golang application can produce an event, using their native APIs, while a consuming application written in Java or Node.js can subscribe to it with their own native APIs as well.
+For instance a Python or Golang application can produce an event, using their native APIs, while a consuming application written in Java or Node.js can subscribe to it with their own native APIs as well.

 ## Knative Event Mesh